omid/powe_rs/README.md

 powe_rs serve -l 8080
 ```

-You can set `DRY=true` env var to test the script without running the commands.
+You can set the `DRY=true` environment variable to test the script without actually running the commands.

 ```sh
 DRY=true powe_rs serve
 ```

-## Uninstall
+### Remove the service

 To remove the systemd service: